Gin Lee: 2019–2022: Mandarin comeback and Dear Secret

-Gin Lee's fifth studio album and second Mandarin-language album Ukiyo-e (浮世繪) was released on 19 July 2019.
+Lee's fifth studio album and second Mandarin-language album Ukiyo-e (浮世繪) was released on 19 July 2019.
 It was preceded by two singles: "Door of Loneliness" and "Crime of Love".
 Gin Lee collaborated with Jax Jones, recording the Cantonese and Mandarin versions of "Breathe".
 She also collaborated with Italian singer Eros Ramazzotti on "Vale per sempre", recording the Cantonese and Mandarin versions.
 These four new tracks were included in the second release of Ukiyo-e (浮世繪) on 13 November, which included a bonus DVD containing a studio live session.

-At the 2020 AIM Chinese Music Awards presented by the Malaysian Recording Industry Association, Gin Lee won Best Female Singer for her work in beGin.
+At the 2020 AIM Chinese Music Awards presented by the Malaysian Recording Industry Association, Lee won Best Female Singer for her work in beGin.

-On 16 July 2020, Gin Lee debuted live her Cantonese single "Door of Bliss" (幸福門) on her online concert Gin Lee Music Suite, a series of live streams on YouTube.
+On 16 July 2020, Lee debuted live her Cantonese single "Door of Bliss" (幸福門) on her online concert Gin Lee Music Suite, a series of live streams on YouTube.
 It was released on music platforms the next day, with the music video released on 24 July 2020.
-Gin Lee's sixth studio album Dear Secret was released on 20 November 2020.
+Lee's sixth studio album Dear Secret was released on 20 November 2020.
 The music videos of the three singles, "Door of Bliss", "Man and Cigarette", and "Lights Out" form the short film Dream Wanderlust (失格遊人).
-On 18 April 2021, at ViuTV's inaugural Chill Club Music Awards, Gin Lee won Best Female Singer Bronze Prize and "Door of Bliss" was awarded Top 10 Song of the Year.
+On 18 April 2021, at ViuTV's inaugural Chill Club Music Awards, Lee won Best Female Singer Bronze Prize and "Door of Bliss" was awarded Top 10 Song of the Year.

-Gin Lee appeared as a coach on the TVB's singing competition television series Stars Academy (2021–2022).
+Lee appeared as a coach on the TVB's singing competition television series Stars Academy (2021–2022).
 Gin Lee released her first single of 2021 on 5 August "Let the Street Lights Rest When the Sun Rises" (日出時讓街燈安睡), featuring Jacky Cheung.
 The music video was released on 31 August.

-On 16 May 2022 Universal Music confirmed that Gin Lee did not renew her contract, and since her planned September concert would be outside the scope of the contract, the company would not be involved with it.
-Gin Lee released her seventh studio album Time & Faith on 8 July.
+On 16 May 2022, Universal Music confirmed that Lee did not renew her contract, and since her planned September concert would be outside the scope of the contract, the company would not be involved with it.
+Lee released her seventh studio album Time & Faith on 8 July.